-This is critical, for it is our faith, our belief, our choice that allows the divine power and light of God to reach us.
-Otherwise, when out of alignment with truth, we literally bar the flow of divine providence psychically and so are left with but a diminished flow in the amount of the blessings and barakah of God that is seeking to reach us.
+This is critical, for it is our faith and our belief, our choice, that allows the divine power and light of GOD to reach us.
+Otherwise, when out of alignment with truth, we literally bar the flow of divine providence psychically and so are left with but a diminished flow in the amount of the blessings and divine support of GOD that is seeking to reach us.

-The Holy Quran continually affirms the importance of true faith in the life of the believer, and that this core confidence in the Divine keeps a human being in alignment with grace, and enables the flow of peace and prosperity to the individual and to the community.
+The Holy Qur’an continually affirms the importance of true faith in the life of the believer, and that this core confidence in the Divine keeps a human being in alignment with grace, thus enabling the flow of peace and prosperity to the individual and to the community.

-Those who believe and do deeds of righteousness, and establish regular prayers and regular charity — they will have their reward with their Lord.
+Those who believe and do deeds of righteousness, and who establish regular prayers and regular charity, they will have their reward with their Lord.
 On them shall be no fear, nor shall they grieve.

-3 Secrets to Mastering the Law of Attraction
+3 Keys to Mastering the Law of Attraction

-The following three steps are critical in mastering the Law of Attraction in Islam, and in consciously cultivating a life of choice in alignment with truth, and a life experience based in divine purpose, peace and prosperity.
+The following three steps are critical in mastering the Law of Attraction in Islam and in consciously cultivating a life of choice in alignment with truth.
+Thus we attract and create a life experience based in divine purpose, peace and prosperity.

-Islam is primarily the Path of Self-Purification, and it is incumbent upon every individual Muslim to learn to purify ourselves of the negative qualities of the ego.
+Islam is primarily a path of self-purification, and it is incumbent upon every individual Muslim to learn to purify his or her self of the negative qualities of ego-based consciousness.

-We must remember that there are Two Dimensions to Islam: 1) the Outer, 2) the Inner.
-Often, religion tends to focus primarily on the outer, yet the very purpose of the external is to protect and provide expression to the internal.
+We must remember that there are two dimensions to al-Islam: 1) the Outer, 2) the Inner.
+Often, religious individuals tends to focus primarily on the outer, yet the very purpose of the external is to protect and provide expression to the internal.
 Without spirituality, religion is as a lifeless body, devoid of its true purpose, and often becomes the very antithesis of its very goal and purpose.

-In order to master Islam and the Law of Attraction, it is imperative to engage in the path and practice of tazkiyyat an-nafs, purification of the self.
+In order to master Islam and the Law of Attraction, it is imperative to engage in the path and practice of tazkiyyat an-nafs, or “purification of the self.”

 If one engages in external Islamic practice (fiqh), yet fails to honor internal Islamic practice (tasawwuf), he or she will become a hypocrite.
 And if one engages in the inner but neglects the outer, he or she will become a sinner.
 Only by carrying both the inner and outer dimensions of Islam can one reach the goal, al-Haq, the Truth.